 3. Set Up a Compost Area

 Turn kitchen scraps and garden waste into nutrient-rich compost.
 It’s a simple yet effective way to enrich the soil naturally.
+Creating compost reduces landfill waste and provides an excellent, all-natural fertilizer for your garden.
+I’ve always felt a sense of satisfaction from turning what was once waste into something incredibly valuable.

 Check these products out: